For many, Kolkata is the city of Joy. For me, this is a city near to my heart.

 Our Capital is in Dhaka.
 I was born in Khulna, a major divisional city in Bangladesh.
 The distance between Khulna to Dhaka is much less than the distance between Khulna to Kolkata.

-Since my childhood, I read the stories of Kolkata through the books of famous writers like Rabindranath Tagore, Sunil Ganguly, Samaresh Mazumdar, Shirshendu Mukherjee, or Sankar.
+Since my childhood, I read the stories of Kolkata through the books of famous writers like Rabindranath Tagore, Sunil Ganguly, Samaresh Majumdar, Shirshendu Mukherjee, or Sankar.

 I grew up listening to the songs of Kabir Suman or Anjan Dutta who described Kolkata in a way that I knew the name of many streets, landmarks, and restaurants even before visiting there.